GPGN268/SP2025-FP07-glaciermelt/README.md

 ## Results Summary

 After analysing the data on ocean salinity over time from Argo floats climatology data around Greenland.
 We see a decrease in salinity over time, averaging a decrease in 0.05388 PSU/decade [3].
+Doing a correlation test we get a moderate negative correlation between mass loss and salinity.
+This shows that as Greenland loses ice more rapidly, salinity tends toi drop.
+This shows what we would expect to see because as freshwater melts into the ocean we get more dilution.
+From this test, we also see mass loss and current have a weak positive correlation, showing that there is a slight tendency that ice loss increases ocean strengths.
+We aso get that salinity and current have a weak negative correlation so there is a slight tendency for high salinity to cause slower currents.

 ## Contribution Statement